 Simply put, a Brand Strategy is built on understanding where your business is and who you’re serving, knowing where you’re going long-term, and projecting all of that in how you present yourself through your branding – ie. the visuals and the tone of your messaging.
 Your brand strategy is about how you intend to transform your clients, and transform your business into the future too.

 “This is exactly what good branding does — it inspires action, change, aspiration, or in some cases, gets your customers to fix something that ails them or change their minds.
 When your brand is an awesome experience, it literally transforms your users!” (- Marketing Land)

 Your brand strategy needs to shine through all your messaging – whether that’s visual or written, or any other form your brand expresses itself.

-A brand strategy is, like all good strategies, knowledge about your business in documented form.
+A brand strategy is, like all good strategies, knowledge about your business and its projected future in documented form.

 Following your brand strategy religiously means your brand remains CONSISTENT.
 And consistency builds recognisability and trustworthiness.

 So what should you include in such a document?

 That’s principally determined by YOUR business and YOUR aims, but some areas to consider are:

 What problem/s does my business solve?